Accept payments online, in store,

 Unfortunately, since the app’s launch, it hasn’t seen the love or attention it deserves.

 So, at the end of 2015, I helped Payfirma redesign their entire platform, which spawned across web, iOS and Android.
-Acting as their Lead UI Designer, I created new product vision, product design guidelines and most of the features you’ll see to this day.
+Acting as their Lead Product Designer, I created new product vision, product design guidelines and most of the features you’ll see to this day.

 Due to Payfirma’s rapid growth, there was plenty of data available to us, so we used this to accurately define their user base, the way these users behaved and several possible use cases for the app.